 Where to Stay in Quito

-Considering I was teaching yoga in a hostel and living in the same place for two months, I didn’t have a need to try other options.
-I stayed at Community Hostel located a block away from the historical center, on the same street as Mercado Central, and near really good restaurants and breweries.
+Considering I was teaching yoga at Community Hostel which covered my room and food, I didn’t have a need to try other accommodation options.
+Community Hostel is located one block away from the historical center, on the same street as Mercado Central, and near really good restaurants and breweries.

 It’s a warm and friendly place to stay with activities each night.
 Activities include a pub crawl, salsa lessons, a movie night, and ladies night.
-And of course, there are daily yoga lessons on their rooftop where you can catch epic sunsets in Quito.
+And of course, there are daily yoga lessons on their rooftop, which is also the best spot to catch an epic Quito sunset.

 Safety Concerns for Solo Female Travelers in Quito

-Theft is the main concern when visiting Quito.
-Keep your bag zipped and perhaps in front of your body especially in Plaza Grande and on buses.
+Theft is the main concern when visiting Quito.he thing about theft in Quito, is they don’t necessarily target tourists, they just target clueless people.
+The people who put their belongings in the overhead storage on buses or who have their phones out on the street.
+So, to avoid becoming a target keep your bag zipped and perhaps in front of your body especially in Plaza Grande and on buses.
 Keep your phone out of sight when walking the streets.
-If you need directions, practice your Spanish and ask!

-Make sure the taxi is marked and that the driver puts on the meter.
-Uber is also a great option here and I often used it more than taxis.
+When utilizing taxis, make sure the taxi is marked and that the driver puts on the meter.
+Or that you agree on a price before you get in the car.
+Uber is also a great option here and I used it more often than taxis.